mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 Add your queries to the Material\_Girl instance in ecto
 -----------------

 Components go in the folder appropriate for the fiscal year.
 (There are currently `fy2015_districts` and `fy2016_districts` folders for the components.)
-For example:
+For example for 2016 district metrics, the components would go into:

-`ecto/db_ecto/material_girl/component/fy2016_districts` for 2016 metrics
+`ecto/db_ecto/material_girl/component/fy2016_districts`

 Endpoints go in the endpoints folder: